jankostrzewa/Service/README.md

-## A startup project for .NET Core 3.1 microservices
+## A clean architecture startup project for .NET 6 services